cygni/cygni-competence-7-databases/mongodb/README.md

 ##Preparations

 Build and run our mongo docker image.
-Beside mongodb (3.4.2) it has some data we will import.
+Beside mongodb (5.0.24) it has some data we will import.

-    docker build -t cygni/mongo .
+There is also a mongo-express image that is a gui to visualize the data in mongodb.

-    docker run --name my-mongo -d cygni/mongo
+To Start the containers

-After doing this in subsequent sessions just run `docker start my-mongo` to restart the container.
+    docker-compose up -d

 Load data.
 This executes `mongoimport` in a shell in the running container:

-    docker exec -it my-mongo bash -c 'mongoimport --db test --collection restaurants --drop --file /my-data/restaurants.json'
+    docker exec -it mongodb-mongo-1 bash -c 'mongoimport --uri=mongodb://root:example@localhost/ --db test --collection restaurants --drop --file /my-data/restaurants.json  --collection restaurants --drop --file /my-data/restaurants.json  --collection restaurants --drop --file /my-data/restaurants.json --authenticationDatabase admin'

 We can now use the mongo shell within the container:

-    docker exec -it my-mongo mongo
+    docker exec -it mongodb-mongo-1 mongosh -u root -p example --authenticationDatabase admin

 ##Basic CRUD